conceptdev/droidcon-sf-23/README.md

 [![Screenshot showing chat using the favorites functions](images/chat-favorites-250.png)](images/chat-favorites-original.png)

+You'll need to add various service keys to **Constants.kt** to light everything up:

+* jetchat-ai - open chat with weather function.
+Start message with "image of" to generate a picture.
+* droidcon-chat - guided chat with embeddings and functions based on the droidcon SF conference schedule.
-There's also a PaLM-based chat channel hiding in there too 😉
+* There's also a PaLM-based chat channel hiding in there too 😉

 ## History/documentation